 Other controls that apply to land-use change or development have not been reflected in the matrices or in corresponding spatial data.
-These include activities on the surface of water and other tools such as bylaws and structure plans.
-Restrictions in district plans on indigenous vegetation clearance and regional council controls with relevance to wetland clearance and the Taupo Variation apply to a limited extent.
+These include activities on the surface of water and other tools such as bylaws.
+Some aspects of structure plans for some TA's have been included particularly to allow for use of future growth cells and to provide for staging of land availability for residential and industrial growth.
+Restrictions in district plans on indigenous vegetation clearance and the objectives of new Regional Policy Statement have been broadly represented by increasing restriction on more mature indigenous vegetation.
+Other rules and regional council controls with relevance to wetland clearance and the Taupo Variation are also applied to a limited extent.

-Based on a review of the regional plan, the 12 district plans, and a number of other statutory plans and designation (e.g., protected areas), a total of 238 unique overlays, designations, etc., (generally referred to as zones here) applied across the region at varying locations.
+Based on a review of the regional plan, the 11 district plans, and a number of other statutory plans and designation (e.g., protected areas), a total of 280 unique overlays, designations, etc., (generally referred to as zones here) applied across the region at varying locations.
 Not every zone applied to every land use.
 Collectively approximately 2500-3000 rules were assigned to these zones across the Waikato region in some way.
 Not every rule has been included.
 Many were not considered legislatively or spatially significant; others were too complex to assess or map.
 In some instances the rules were known but spatial data were lacking.